zlovatt/zl_Scriptlets/readme.md

 * setToAvgPosition-Expression          - Select three layers; third layer will be expression-set to average position of first two
 * setToAvgPosition-Fixed               - Select three layers; third layer will be set to average position of first two at current time
 * spatialPropToJson                    - Creates a JSON object of selected spatial properties x/y values
 * toggleAppBrightness                  - Toggles AE brightness between min and max
 * toggleJSDebugger                     - Toggles Javascript debugger enabled/disabled
 * toggleTemporalContinuous             - Toggles Continuous on selected keys; Run to enable, shift+click to disable.
 * ungroupSelectedShapeGroups           - Ungroup the selected shape groups
 * updateDefaultImportFPS               - Prompts the user for to update default import FPS
+* writeLayerNamesToFile                - Writes layer names to a file, separated by a new line